szym-i/szym-i/README.md

 ## About me:
-Currently studying Cybersecurity at AGH University of Science and Technology in Cracow and working as a Junior Security Engineer.
+Currently studying Cybersecurity at AGH University of Science and Technology in Cracow and working as a Junior Security Engineer in DevOps Team.

 ## Technology Stack: